pfgithub/scpl/docs/actions/appendtonote.md

 ## Append to Note / AppendtoNote (internally `is.workflow.actions.appendnote`)

-> This action requires that Shortcuts has permission to use .
+> This action requires that Shortcuts has permission to use WFNotesAccessResource.

 ## description